 The lens in your eye is normally crystal clear, but when it becomes opaque, we call it a ‘cataract’.
 A cataract is NOT a film or growth that occurs in the eye, it is simply a cloudy lens.
 In a normal eye, light passes through the clear lens and focuses on the retina.
 A clouded lens or cataract causes the light to scatter across the retina.

 As the opacity worsens, it prevents light from properly focusing on the retina, the light sensitive tissue lining the back of the eye.
 Early lens changes or opacities may not disturb vision significantly.
-But as the lens continues to change, your vision becomes blurred and you may begin to notice glare with car headlights, haziness, and difficulty seeing street signs or reading, for example.
+But as the lens continues to change, your vision becomes blurred and you may begin to notice glare with car headlights, haziness, and difficulty seeing street signs.

 What are the symptoms of cataracts?